jesa7955/vagrant-bhyve/README.md

     }
     ```

 3. Follow the instructions on [FreeBSD HandBook](https://www.freebsd.org/doc/handbook/virtualization-host-bhyve.html) to create FreeBSD VM image.
-Note to name the image to `disk.img`
+Note to name the image to `disk.img` and remember to add a user named `vagrant` in the VM.
 4. Run `tar cvzf test.box ./Vagrantfil ./meta.json ./disk.img` to create a box.

+### Adding the box

-5. `bundle exec vagrant box add test.box`
+    $ bundle exec vagrant box add test.box

 ### Running the box

-After a box is created, you can now start Bhyve VM with a standard Vagrantfile and `bundle exec vagrant up`.
+After a box is created, you should create another Vagrantfile in the root directory of this project(path/to/vagrant-bhyve)

 ```ruby
 Vagrant.configure("2") do |config|